I took the Cape Fear out for its first fishing trip today.

 _AL_, Bemm 52......Cheers fellas.

 Bemm.........
 Stability is good mate.
-I've been out in her quite a few times now in varied conditions and am increasingly confident in her.
-Have a look at the builders log.
+I've been out in her quite a few times now in varied conditions and am increasingly confident in her. :D :D Have a look at the builders log.
 I did a bit of a summary of her performance etc there.

 John.